 All financial assets measured at fair value are based on level 2 inputs in the fair value hierarchy.
+Level 2 fair value measurements are those derived from inputs other than quoted prices in an active market.
 No transfers across levels has occurred.